MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-capacity-planning.md

 ## Optimize your performance and resource consumption

-Before you start any capacity planning or load testing assessment you should optimize the performance and resource consumption (especially memory footprint) of your reports and datasets​.
+Before you start any capacity planning or load testing assessment, optimize the performance and resource consumption (especially memory footprint) of your reports and datasets​.

 To optimize your performance, follow the guidelines in the following resources: